radapdal/process/webdevelopmentworkflow.md

 To monitor and handle these, follow the guideline below.

-A change to the requirements will be accepted within the same sprint only if:
+A change to the requirements will be accepted within the same sprint ONLY IF:

 - The change has been confirmed with the customer.
 - The change aligns well with the value proposition of a story in the sprint.
-- The change is small and can be completed before end of sprint.
+- The change is small and can be completed before sprint production release date.
-- The change has been identified at least 2-3 days before end of sprint.
+- The change has been identified at least 2-3 days before sprint production release date.